-Make sure you know the details of the trip and where you will be living.
+- Make sure you know the details of the trip and where you will be living.
 Before making the trip, you should know the exact place, address, city, where you are going to stay, have contact details, telephone number of the people you will be with, as well as having all the security numbers and addresses (police of the country, medical services, NGOs that can help you...)
-You should also know the details of your trip, time and destination, reference of the trip, etc. You must have all the information regarding your place of work as well as your home in the country of destination.

-- O3 Hold onto your personal identification documents: When abroad, never give your ID to anyone, under any pretext.
-Make a few copies of your documents, and keep them in different places.
-If your employer asks you to give your ID, you can give him a copy.
-Remember, having a work visa is the only way you can work abroad officially, even if you are looking for a temporary position.
-Make sure that your potential employer is allowed to employ foreigners. - 94 Put safeguards in place: Maintain contact with your family and friends and provide them with updated contact and location information. - Give them an updated photo - · Create a code word or phrase that will let your family know if you are in a dangerous situation - If you have doubts about your potential employment, find a lawyer who you trust and show him a contract - Be aware of your rights in a country where you are going to be employed - Have a small amount of money with you at all times in case of an emergency - Learn at least a few necessary phrases in the language of the country where you will be staying such as "please help me" and "where is the police station?" - Memorize a few useful phone numbers before you go to work abroad: the number of the agency dealing with human trafficking where you will be located, the telephone numbers of your embassy in a country where you are going to work, as well as emergency numbers - 05 Reporting: If this or something like this has ever happened to you, do not be ashamed.
+You should also know the details of your trip, time and destination, reference of the trip, etc. You must have all the information regarding your place of work as well as your home in the country of destination. - 104 Hold onto your personal identification documents: When abroad, never give your ID/passport to anyone, under any pretext.
+Make a few copies of your documents and keep them in different places.
+If your employer asks you to give your ID/passport, you can give them a copy.
+Remember about Work Visa, it is the only way you can work abroad officially, even if you are looking for a temporary position.
+Make sure that your potential employer is allowed to employ foreigners. - 05 Put safeguards in place: Maintain contact with your family and friends and provide them with updated contact and location information. - Give them an updated photo - Create a code word or phrase that will let your family know if you are in a dangerous situation - If you have doubts about your potential employment, find a lawyer who you trust and show him a contract - Be aware of your rights in a country where you are going to be employed - Have a small amount of money with you at all times in case of an emergency - Learn at least a few necessary phrases in the language of the country where you will be staying such as "please help me" and "where is the police station?" - Memorise a few useful phone numbers before you go to work abroad: the number of the agency dealing with human trafficking where you will be located, the telephone numbers of your Embassy in a country where you are going to work, as well as emergency numbers - · Create a Safety Plan and a Safety Route should you ever find yourself in a situation that is abusive or coercive - Don't assume that a recruitment agency is legitimate because it is licensed in the country in which it resides.
+Licensed recruiting agencies can and have engaged or facilitated human trafficking - 06 Reporting: If this or something like this has ever happened to you, do not be ashamed.
 This kind of exploitation is illegal, and it is not your fault.